 Male Maine Coon cats are very outgoing and sociable and are confident around strangers.

 3. Get On With Other Pets

 Maine Coons integrate well with dogs and other pets.

 They are more likely to get on with other felines provided they have enough space to retreat to, when they want some peace and quiet.

 Maine Coons are extremely loyal felines.
 Once they bond with the owners, they are not likely to leave for another family.

-Maine Coon is an energetic cat breed, and it turns out that they are playful.
+The Maine Coon is an energetic cat breed that loves to play!

-They are very inquisitive and curious in nature, so they will find ways to amuse themselves when their owners are not around to play with them.
+These majestic cats are very interested and curious in nature, so they will find multiple ways to amuse themselves whilst their owners are not around to entertain them.

-Although they are not territorial, Maine Coons are also known for their impressive hunting skills.
-They are well-known for being excellent mousers.
+Although they are not usually territorial, Maine Coons are well known for their impressive hunting skills.
+Particularly their reputation for being excellent mousers.

 They are excellent climbers, and when taken outdoors, they will love climbing trees even when chasing prey.